CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 Azure Policy keeps track of compliance for your Azure resources based on policy definitions you assign, these are called policy assignments.
 By default, Microsoft provides many built-in definitions that you can leverage as you see fit.

 1. Type **Policy** in the search box located on the top of the **Azure Portal** page and click on it.
-Alternately, you can navigate to the policy section by clicking on this link https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade.
+Alternately, open a new browser tab in the **JumpVM** and navigate to this link https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade.

 2. From the left navigation pane, under the **Authoring** section, click on **Definitions**.
 This is where you can explore the built-in policy definitions and initiatives.